platinumICE/GoGoXi/README.md

 Tool should be compatible with SAP Netweaver 7.35 or older, tested with SAP Netweaver 7.50.

-Overall tool architecture and ELK usage scenario is describled on SAP Blogs (*link will be published later*).
+Overall tool architecture and ELK usage scenario is describled in [SAP Blogs article](https://blogs.sap.com/2023/11/25/gogoxi-home-grown-tool-for-sap-po-observability/).

 ## Configuration file format